jyanev/Projects/BattleBros/README.txt

 BattleBros is a simple 2D fighter game where the player chooses between 2 characters to fight the other with choice between 2 player versus mode and player vs AI

+To run game:
+Ensure gradle is installed on your system.
+In the BattleBros directory, enter the following commands into the terminal:
+To build:
+./gradlew build
+To run:
+./gradlew run

 ~~~~~~~~~~~~~~~~~~~~~~
 single player controls
 ~~~~~~~~~~~~~~~~~~~~~~